devg0804/MIST4610Projects/README.md

 5. Brooke Soto [@3rooke15](https://github.com/3rooke15)

 # Problem Description
 The problem we tackled was to build a data model to store and sort movie data better than conventional options available on the web.
-The core of the model is the movei class, which represents each unique film within the database that a customer may watch.
+The core of the model is the movie class, which represents each unique film within the database that a customer may watch.
-The moveie class is connected to the greater movei industry through the awards, box_office, movei_screening, director, and studio entities.
+The movie class is connected to the greater movie industry through the awards, box_office, movie_screening, director, and studio entities.
 The consumer side is represented by reviews, genre, and movie_screening.
-Rather than rely on ad cluttered sites like IMDB, we sought to build a more useful way for customers and directors to get the movie data they need exactly how they want it.
+Rather than rely on ad-cluttered sites like IMDB, we sought to build a more useful way for customers and directors to get the movie data they need exactly how they want it.

 # Data Model